codeaprendiz/learn_terraform/aws/task-001-vars-provider-ec2-dataSources/ReadMe.md

 ## OBJECTIVE :
-- To create an EC2 instance.
+- To create an EC2 instance using resource
+- To use the data source [aws_ami](https://www.terraform.io/docs/providers/aws/d/ami.html) to get the AMI ID of the instance we want to create